 international obligations, or those by domestic courts to find traffickers

-Vijeyarasa, R 2012, 'The Cinderella syndrome: Economic expectations, false hopes and the exploitation of trafficked Ukrainian women', WOMENS STUDIES INTERNATIONAL FORUM, vol. 35, no. 1, pp. 53-62.View/Download from: UTS OPUS or Publisher's site
+Vijeyarasa, R 2012, 'The Cinderella syndrome: Economic expectations, false hopes and the exploitation of trafficked Ukrainian women', WOMENS STUDIES INTERNATIONAL FORUM, vol. 35, no. 1, pp. 53-62.View/Download from: Publisher's site

 Vijeyarasa, R 2011, 'Trafficking and human rights: European and Asia-Pacific Perspectives by Leslie Holmes and The international law of human trafficking by Anne T. Gallagher', Australian Journal of Human Rights, vol. 17, no. 1, pp. 139-143.